AkitaEngineering/Akita-Emergency-Response-Plugin/README.md

 ## Usage

-1. Start the plugin by running `python aerp.py` from your command line.
+* Start the plugin by running `python aerp.py` from your command line.
-2. Use the command line interface to start and stop the emergency broadcasts.
+* Use the command line interface to start and stop the emergency broadcasts.
-3. When an emergency message is received, it will be logged in the console.
+* When an emergency message is received, it will be logged in the console.
-4. When another Meshtastic device enters the alert radius, an alert will be logged.
+* When another Meshtastic device enters the alert radius, an alert will be logged.
-5. When an acknowledgement is received, it will be logged.
+* When an acknowledgement is received, it will be logged.

 ## Dependencies

 * Meshtastic Python API
 * Python 3.6 or later

-## Contributing

-Contributions are welcome!
-If you have any suggestions or bug reports, please feel free to submit an issue or pull request.

 ## Configuration (aerp_config.json)